ctuning/ck-mlperf/script/mlperf-inference-v0.7.image-classification/README.md

 ```

 #### Neon backend
-Otherwise, you board should support Arm Neon vector extensions,
+Otherwise, your board should support Arm Neon vector extensions,
-so build ArmNN the Neon backend only:
+so build ArmNN with the Neon backend only:
 ```bash
 $ ck install package --tags=lib,armnn,rel.20.05,tflite,neon
 ```